-Month End Target Month End Actual Last year Actual 65.00% 64.74% 64.98%
+Month End Target Month End Actual Last year Actual 74.20% 73.75% 74.20%

-We have collected over £2.5m more in council tax this year compared to last year.
-Collection rates for council tax are 0.26% behind this point last year which has followed a similar trend all year.
+We have collected over £2.8m more in council tax this year compared to last year.
+Collection rates for council tax are 0.45% behind this point last year which has followed a similar trend all year.
+It is anticipated that collection rates will out-turn at a similar level to last year.

-7.4 NNDR-Business Rates (£75.4m)
+7.4 NNDR-Business Rates (£75.3m)